rcgray/free-genai-bootcamp-2025/visual-novel/docs/read-only/Prompts.md

 ---

-# Switched to Windsurf: New chat (Agent, claude-3.7-sonnet-thinking) - 3rd attempt
+# Switched to Windsurf: New chat (claude-3.7-sonnet-thinking) - 3rd attempt

 ---